 Mercury outboard motors are fully independent motors that mount onto the exterior of the transom.
 Depending on your preferred setup, you may operate outboard motors either via dashboard console or with a handle connected directly to the motor.

-There are excellent reasons to opt for an outboard.
+There are several reasons to opt for an outboard engine:

 Fishing enthusiasts, speedboat lovers, and party captains prefer outboard motors because of their quick handling, tight turn ratio, and low-speed maneuverability.
 Boating in shallow waters is not a problem because you can safely tilt the prop out of water anytime.